 Latency and Round-Trip Time

-Latency measures the time data to travel from source to destination.
-Lower latency improves user experience for interactive applications, gaming, video calls, and cloud services.
-Fiber networks typically achieve sub-5ms latency for local traffic, but degradation signals potential issues.
+Latency measures how long data takes to travel between two points.
+Lower latency improves performance for gaming, video calls, and cloud services.
+Fiber networks usually achieve very low latency, but changes can signal potential issues.

 Throughput and Bandwidth Utilization